Privacy and Cookies

 We use personal information to:

-- keep in touch with those who have requested updates
+- keep in touch with those who sign up for email updates

 - carry out reasonable administration of our mailings and sales

-We do not store your card details on our servers, rather they are passed to our payment gateway providers immediately for processing and removed following a successful transaction.
+We do not store payment card details on our servers, rather they are passed to our payment gateway providers immediately for processing and removed following a successful transaction.

 We use appropriate security measures to attempt to protect against the loss, misuse, and alteration of personal information.
 We use secure server software to encrypt financial and personal information we collect online.
 However, the transmission of data across the internet is not completely secure.
 We cannot guarantee that loss, misuse or alteration of data will not occur whilst being transferred.